Churchy people scare me.

 I wouldn’t say that I feel insecure in my faith.
 I mean, I do have a quarter century behind me of church-going, homily daydreaming, and quickly-wiping-off-my-palms-before-the-Our-Father praying.
 So, there is that.

-And I’m not deliberately running from my Catholic guilt when they comment on how profound Father’s homily was after Mass, and all I have to contribute is, “How rad is that altar flower arrangement today??
-Switchin’ things up on us, Jesus.” [*insert finger guns at the crucifix to divert eye contact*]
+And I’m not deliberately running from my Catholic guilt when they comment on how profound Father’s homily was after Mass, and all I have to contribute is, “How rad is that flower arrangement today??
+Switchin’ things up on us, Jesus.” [*insert finger guns at the altar to divert eye contact*]

 Okay.
 I am avoiding an invitation to a praise-filled Christian music concert.
 All the plastered smiley faces and arms-raised pendulum swaying.
 That whole scene scares me more than nonchalant Catholic conversations about rosaries.